ch0ppy35/shorty/README.md

 ## Todo

 - This is purely an api right now.
 Need to get a UI for this yet.
-- Fix a packaging issue.
-In Lambda, the funtions are getting all files; not just handlers and reqs...
+- ~~Fix a packaging issue.
+In Lambda, the funtions are getting all files; not just handlers and reqs...~~
+- Stop using `time` and `datetime` in the create handler.
+No need for that...Lol.

 ## Requirements